 All too often, those approaching retirement fail to consider healthcare costs in their retirement planning and spending estimates.
 Several industry studies have pegged the costs of healthcare in retirement as a major expense that those approaching retirement often underestimate.
 Generally, the cost of healthcare for retirees is rising faster than the general level of inflation.

-When it comes to paying for healthcare in retirement, planning ahead can pay off to ensure that you don't come up short.
+When it comes to paying for healthcare in retirement, planning ahead can help prepare you to mitigate some of the cost.

 If you’re approaching retirement, here are some key healthcare issues to consider.